escolizzi/evolution_cooperation/README.md

   Do tell me about any bug you may find.
   ENJOY!
-  Enrico Sandro Colizzi (email: istidina -at- gmail -dot- com)
+  Enrico Sandro Colizzi (email: enricosandro.colizzi -at- gmail -dot- com)

 ##############################################################################################################